We bought a field

-What is a monoprint?
+So what exactly is a monoprint?

 A monoprint is one of the traditional forms of printmaking.
 Monoprints are not reproduction prints—they are one-off pieces that cannot be exactly replicated.
 Unlike engraving, etching, woodcut or linocut, you cannot make editions of monoprints since the matrix disappears on printing,

 although sometimes you can produce ‘ghost prints’ from the remains of the ink on the plate and these can have a beautiful faded quality.
-I use these a lot.